Serer religion: Murder

-In the past, where someone kills another person, the victim's family have the right to either forgive or seek vengeance.
-Again, the murderer and his family will gather at a local centre headed by the Chief or the palace headed by the King.
-Before this judgement, the murderer's family will cook some food (millet) to be shared among the community and the victim's family.
-The victim's family will nominate a strong man armed with a spear with a piece of cooked lamb or beef at the end of it.
-This assassin taking his instruction from the victim's family will run towards the murderer who has now got his mouth open waiting for his judgement.
-If the assassin killed the murderer with his spear, then that is the end of it, the victim's family have made their judgment.
-After that, the food that had been cooked would not be eaten and everyone would disperse.
-From that day on, the families are strangers to each other.
-If on the other hand the assassin ran and gently feed the murderer with the piece of meat sticking at his spear, then that signals that the victim's family have forgiven the murderer.
+In the past, when someone killed another person, the victim's family had the right to either forgive or seek vengeance.
+The murderer and his family would gather at a local centre headed by the Chief or the palace headed by the King.
+Before this judgement, the murderer's family would cook some food (millet) to be shared among the community and the victim's family.
+The victim's family would nominate a strong man armed with a spear with a piece of cooked lamb or beef at the end of it.
+This executioner, taking his instruction from the victim's family, would run towards the murderer, who was required to keep his mouth open.
+If the victim's family chose revenge, the executioner would kill the murderer with his spear, after which the food that had been cooked would not be eaten and everyone would disperse.
+From that day on, the families would be strangers to each other.
+On the other hand, if the victim's family had forgiven the murderer, then the executioner would run and gently feed the murderer the piece of meat on his spear.
 In that case, the community would enjoy the meal and the two families would be sealed as one and sometimes even marry off their children to each other.